ypa/doolay/docs/worklog.md

 - Researched django e-mail apps and Wagtail forms with AbstractEmailForm.
 - Started working on email message form.
 - Created models and migrations for messaging.
 And ran migrations.
+- Worked on contact e-mail page.
+Cannot use it.
+It's just for the contact page.